-- 5.1 Base Players (as per Match Centre) are the registered players in the team who will play during the competition and will be used for the team's grading.
+- 5.1 Base Players (as per Match Centre) are the registered players in the team who the team intends will play the majority of rounds during the competition and will be used for the team's grading.
 A player shall be a base player for only one team per league.
-Each team shall have a minimum of four (4), and a maximum of six (6), Base Players. - 5.2 Reserve Players (as per Match Centre) are registered players in the Team who are not listed as Base Players on the team entry application at the time of grading.
-Their names are to be added when required to play.
-Reserve players must be listed in Match Centre prior to the relevant match commencing.
-Each team may use a maximum of six (6) unique Reserve Players only throughout the season. - 5.3 A player cannot be listed as a Base Player for more than one (1) team in the same League but may play as a Reserve Player for another team within the same club and League in accordance with Rule 6 (Reserve Players).
-A player may not be a Base and/or Reserve Player for multiple clubs within the same League.
-For example, a player cannot be listed as a Base Player for Club X Team 1 in Thursday Ladies and also be listed as a Base Player or Reserve Player for Club Y Team 3 in Thursday Ladies. - 5.4 Players may be listed as a Base Player in more than one (1) Badge League provided they meet any conditions as specified by Tennis NSW.
+Each team shall have a minimum of four (4), and a maximum of twelve (12), Base Players. - 5.2 Reserve Players are players used by a team throughout the season who are not listed as Base Players on the team entry application at the time of grading.
+Reserves can be utilised by teams in accordance with Rule 6. - 5.3 A player cannot be listed as a Base Player for more than one (1) team in the same League but may play as a Reserve Player for another team within the same club in the same or a higher division in the same League in accordance with Rule 6.17.
+This is the case even when the player would play in two divisions for the same club on the same day, so long as matches permit and Rule 6.17 is complied with.
+A player may not be a Base Player for multiple clubs or teams within the same League.
+For example, a player cannot be listed as a Base Player for Club X Team 1 in Thursday Ladies and also be listed as a Base Player for Club Y Team 3 in Thursday Ladies.
+A player can also not be listed as a base player for multiple teams from the same club i.e. a player cannot be a Base Player for both Club X Team 1 and Club X Team 2. - 5.4 Players may be listed as a Base Player in more than one Badge League provided they meet any conditions as specified by Tennis NSW.
 This does not necessarily need to be for the same club subject to Rule 5.3.
-For example, a player can be listed as a Base Player for Club X Team 1 in Thursday Ladies and also be listed as a Base Player for Club Y Team 3 in Saturday Ladies. - 5.6 Juniors playing in adult leagues clubs or associations may nominate a maximum of two players (whether Base Players or Reserve Players) per team who are aged 12 years or under.
-Teams who wish to field additional
+For

-Reserve Players aged 12 years or under must seek an exemption from Tennis NSW.
+- example, a player can be listed as a Base Player for Club X Team 1 in Thursday Ladies and also be listed as a Base Player for Club Y Team 3 in Saturday Ladies. - 5.6 Juniors playing in adult leagues clubs or associations may nominate a maximum of two (2) Base Players per team who are aged 12 years or under.
+Teams who wish to field a Reserve Player aged 12 years or under must seek an exemption from Tennis NSW.
 Exemptions may be considered and approved in writing at the sole discretion of Tennis NSW.